A.V. Williams Data Center Colocation Terms and Conditions

 Top

-Use DIT managed space and equipment
+Use DIT-managed space and equipment

 Office space is available for use on a short term first come first served basis.
 All hardware delivered to A. V. Williams must be scheduled in advance with DIT.
 Equipment must be unpacked in the staging area, transported to the data center, and racked as a single exercise, unless otherwise stipulated by DIT in advance.
 No boxes, cardboard, and transport materials are permitted in the data center.
 General cleanliness and courtesy is expected.